joe7lopes/longerWeekends/README.md

 # longerWeekends
-Android app to check when to go on Holidays
+Android app to check when to take holidays.